Registration Opens Soon!

-Join us for another year of Spark!
+Join us this year for Spark!
 Camps at the Michigan Science Center.
+Registration will open in early March.

 Kids will be inspired to discover new concepts in a safe and engaging environment.